Ax-LED/MMM-Dreambox/README.md

 		</tr>
 		<tr>
 			<td><code>apiepgnow</code></td>
 			<td>Additional string to apiBase pointing to the xml file of your Dreambox where some <code>epgnow</code> datas can be found.
 Test if [http://Ipofyourdreambox:port/web/epgnow?bRef=1%3A7%3A1%3A0%3A0%3A0%3A0%3A0%3A0%3A0%3AFROM%20BOUQUET%20%22userbouquet.favourites.tv%22%20ORDER%20BY%20bouquet] shows xml datas in a browser within the same network of your Dreambox.
-Everything behind bRef= depends on your individual Dreambox settings and can be different from this datas.<br>Default value: <code>'/web/epgnow?bRef=1%3A7%3A1%3A0%3A0%3A0%3A0%3A0%3A0%3A0%3AFROM%20BOUQUET%20%22userbouquet.favourites.tv%22%20ORDER%20BY%20bouquet'</code></td>
+Everything behind bRef= depends on your individual Dreambox settings and will be completed by <code>'apibouquet</code>.<br>Default value: <code>'/web/epgnow?bRef='</code></td>
 		</tr>
 		<tr>
 			<td><code>apizap</code></td>